 Rev. E. F. Michael Morgan, Ph.
 D.

-He has been affiliated with the work of CRC for nearly a decade; and was presented the CRC Community Service Award in 2006.
+He has been affiliated with the work of CRC for over a decade; and was presented the CRC Community Service Award in 2006.

 Dr. Morgan was instrumental in establishing the first “Safe Haven” Child Transfer Center/ Access Visitation program in the Commonwealth of Pennsylvania at St. John’s Episcopal Church, Lower Merion, PA working alongside the Children’s School jointly sponsored by Saint John’s Church and Saint Joseph’s University, Philadelphia, PA.